Current Honors Students

 Honors students may enroll either for fall or spring term through International Programs.

 All scholarships and federal loans apply toward tuition.
-Albion tuition and room charges apply plus an off campus administrative fee of $1,020 per term. $1,300 for self-catered meals is recommended.
+Albion tuition and room charges apply plus an off campus administrative fee of $1,300 per term.

 Here are a couple of notes that students sent us about the program:

 Thanks to the Prentiss M. Brown Honors Program at Albion, I had the incredible opportunity to go abroad- in scenic Scotland, nonetheless!
 Having spent more than 3 months here I must say it's been more than an unforgettable experience; and it's only getting better- my trip across Europe starts with this semester's end on May 7th!
 In my time here I've made friends with locals, fellow American travelers, and other University students from all around the world.
 Once a week all the international students get together with the International Society for food, fun, and a night out on the town.
 Only at this time are students from all over the world together in one place and spending time with one another; it's not uncommon to talk globally about political differences or questions regarding one another's culture at large- a lot of playful finger-pointing at such events is welcomed.
 There are few instances in a person's life where one can feel so globally connected with such a culturally diverse group of people.
 I can't help but think that these are some of the memories that I will forever cherish in my heart.
 I can't wait to return to Albion, but I certainly am grateful for the opportunity of having such an experience.